 Where are the self-serve kiosks located?

-- Toronto Pearson International Airport (YYZ).
+- Terminal 1 of Toronto Pearson International Airport (YYZ); and

 What is the difference between Automated Border Clearance and NEXUS?